-Appendix 3: Visitors
+Appendix 3: Visitors : PLEASE ENTER YOUR PROCESS HERE

 On site, teaching staff and support staff wear blue lanyards and the school Oak Lodge/ logo in white text.
 Teachers and support staff also have an ID badge with their Oak Lodge (members of the Senior Management Team also have their job title).
 No one else has an Oak Lodge Lanyard other than teaching staff or support staff.